MarushkoNY/DjangoProject/README.md

   9.Embedded SQLite DB
 __________________________________________________________

-To run project follow this instractions:
+To run project follow this instructions:
   1. Open terminal in root directory and type: "python manage.py runserver"
   2. Open URL "localhost:8000" or "127.0.0.1:8000"
   3.(Optionable) To access to admin panel, type "localhost:8000/admin"